 Frankly, those "five percentage points" are a ballpark number.
 If the penetration percentage is 37% and your league's is 31%, clearly that's still pretty close.
 If you league's is 29%, that's further away but maybe it's close enough for you.
 Use your judgment.
 If you don't want to do math, then don't do math.
-Remember that precision is not our friend.
+Remember: precision does not buy us enough to make a meaningful difference.